Magpul: Chronology

-Complete firearms
+Firearms

 Magpul Masada

 First introduced to the public at the 2007 SHOT Show, the Magpul Masada began as an evolutionary upgrade to the AR-15/M16 rifle, but the only parts that retain commonality with the standard AR-15 and M16 rifle are the barrel, fire control group and front sight post.

 In January 2008, the design of the Magpul Masada was licensed to Bushmaster Firearms International with the civilian version of the Masada branded as the Bushmaster ACR.

 Magpul Massoud

 A cancelled prototype, the Magpul Massoud was a 7.62mm caliber semi-automatic rifle with the possibility of .300 Winchester Magnum and .338 calibers.
 A prototype was test fired, and strongly resembles the Magpul Masada.
 It may use of some of the same parts as the ACR, including stocks and possibly forearms.
-Details of the operating system are closely guarded, however, it is believed to be a short stroke gas piston operation, and use 7.62×51mm NATO 20-round variants of the Magpul PMag.
+Details of the operating system are closely guarded, however, it is believed to be a short stroke gas piston operation and use 7.62×51mm NATO 20-round variants of the Magpul PMag.
 It uses a MIL-STD-1913 rail system with monolithic receiver.
-The name was chosen in honor of Ahmad Shah Massoud, the famous resistance leader of the Afghani Northern Alliance who was killed two days prior to the September 11 attacks.
+The name was chosen in honor of Ahmad Shah Massoud, the famous resistance leader of the Afghan Northern Alliance who was killed two days prior to the September 11 attacks.
 A new prototype rifle based on the Massoud, the FOX-42 from Kinetic Research Group was in development in 2015.